isomerpages/moe-westwoodsec/_explore/Direct School Admission/Student Leadership Programme.md

 </p>
 </li>
 </ul>
-<p></p>
-<p>Shortlisted students, based on portfolio submitted, will be invited for
+<p>Shortlisted students will be invited for an in-person interview held in
-an in-person interview held in either late July or August 2025.
+either July or August 2026.
 The interview panel will ask questions on the following (non-exhaustive):</p>
 <ul>
 <li>
 <p>Knowledge of leadership philosophies and advocacy</p>